Minneapolis MN Photographer Light Painting Wedding Photography

 I was unaware that the photography we were doing actually had a name.
 We were actually light painting!

-Our next two wedding painted photographs were created less than 100 yards from each other, and only one week apart!
-The first was at The Saint Paul Hotel in downtown Saint Paul, Minnesota.
-Just seven days later, we were kitty-corner across the street at the historic Landmark Center in St. Paul, MN.
+Our next two light painted wedding photographs were created less than 100 yards from each other, and just one week apart!
+The first one was at The Saint Paul Hotel in downtown Saint Paul, Minnesota.
+Then, just seven days later, we were kitty-corner across the street at the historic Landmark Center in St. Paul, MN.